jstz-dev/jstz/CONTRIBUTING.md

 When writing smart functions, we need a way to store data across different calls of the functions.
 Therefore, `jstz` _smart functions_ implement a persistent key-value store used for storing and retrieval of arbitrary JSON blobs.
 This store can be accessed through a global _Kv_ object.

 The key-value store implements _optimistic concurrency control scheme_.
 It is optimistically assumed that conflicts between different transactions (snapshots of the persistent kv store) are sufficiently rare thus not interfering each other.
-Before commiting, the transaction verifies whether no other transaction has modified the data it has read.
+Before committing, the transaction verifies whether no other transaction has modified the data it has read.

-The transactions performed over the KV store offer ACID guarantees and serializability, therefore any transaction can be commited only if it does not conflict with any previously commited ones.
+The transactions performed over the KV store offer ACID guarantees and serializability, therefore any transaction can be committed only if it does not conflict with any previously committed ones.

 In each transaction, the repeated access to the same key is optimized through caching.
-Similarly, writes are buffered until the transaction is commited at which point it gets flushed to the persistent KV storage.
+Similarly, writes are buffered until the transaction is committed at which point it gets flushed to the persistent KV storage.

 `jstz` implements several `jstz`-specific APIs such as `Kv`, `Ledger`, and `SmartFunction`.
 Additionally, `jstz` provides implementations for many web standard APIs in the `jstz_api` crate.